Otumian-empire/libsys/README.md

+# LibSys

+Generation Time: Oct 25, 2018 at 07:16 PM

-PROBLEM:
+## PROBLEM:
 * CREATE A MANAGING SYSTEM FOR A LIBRARIES USE.

-CONSTRAINTS:
+## CONSTRAINTS:
 * BASICALLY, SHELVES TO STALL BOOKS IN CATEGORIES AND BASED ON THEIR FREQUENT USES.
-* RECORD OF INDIVIDUALS WHO ATTEND, AND TO THE LIBRARY
+* RECORD OF INDIVIDUALS WHO ATTEND, AND TO USE THE LIBRARY'S RESOURCES
 * REQUESTS AND SUGGESTIONS
 * ABILITY TO SEARCH FOR A BOOK AND DOWNLOAD IT
 * ABILITY TO ADD A BOOK TO THE LIBRAY
 * STUDENT MAY REGISTER AND SIGNIN TO USE THE PLATFORM

-PAGES:
+## PAGES:
 * ADMIN PAGE where the admin can CRUD data (book and students)
 * STUDENT PAGE where the student can CRUD (his books of choices)
 * LIBRARY PAGE has a books in sorted order of subjects (genre)
 * SIGNUP AND SIGNIN PAGE where students register and login to get access to the library materials
-* LOAN FORM(BORROWING BOOKS) where a student signs up to take a book DATA BASE DESIGN:
+* LOAN FORM(BORROWING BOOKS) where a student signs up to take a book away

+## DATABASE DESIGN:
 * ADMIN PANEL has information about the admins
 * STUDENT PANEL has information about the students
 * BOOKS (SHELVES) has books in sorted order